Despite being considered tricky to understand, West Virginia knife laws are pretty liberal and straightforward than most people think them to be.

 Types of Legal Knives in West Virginia

-West Virginia knife law states that it is legal to own any type of knives or bladed instrument without any limitations.
+West Virginia knife law states that it is legal to own any type of knife or bladed instrument without any limitations.
 We have prepared a list of the legal knives that you can own and openly carry in West Virginia.
 They are as follows:

 - Bowie Knives